yiskaneto/ansible_install_jenkins/README.md

 1. Open the main.yaml file and adjust the parameters values as needed.

+    > [!IMPORTANT]
-    >Note: you can set the `jenkins_admin_username` and`jenkins_admin_password` variable values by using an Ansible vault file, see section [Updating existing installation](#updating-existing-installation) for a quick way to do so, the overall idea is to NOT pass these values in plain text.
+    > Note: you can set the `jenkins_admin_username` and`jenkins_admin_password` variable values by using an Ansible vault file, see section [Updating existing installation](#updating-existing-installation) for a quick way to do so, the overall idea is to NOT pass these values in plain text.
+    >

 1. Run the playbook on the target node: